Friday, 22 September 2017

 • A sieve

-• Sheet of muslin and/or coffee filter paper
+• A sheet of muslin and/or coffee filter paper

 • Patience

-1) Firstly - and this is very important, scald your jar with boiling hot water and make sure it is thoroughly clean.
+1) Firstly - and this is very important - scald your jars with boiling hot water and make sure they are thoroughly clean.
 And if you are using an old jar, do remember to check the seal is still in good working order, for we need the container to be airtight.
+To ensure they are completely sterilised, remove the seals and place them onto a baking tray.
+Then pop them into an oven preheated to 140C/120C Fan/Gas 1 for 20 minutes.
+For the rubber seals, place them in a pan of boiling water and boil for 3 minutes to sterilise.
+Afterwards, thoroughly dry them and they are good to go!

 2) Next, using a little sieve, strain off the syrup from the stem ginger into your jar.
 Handy hint - once you have taken the ginger out ready for step 3), screw the lids back on the jar and leave them upside down for a while.
 This will allow the syrup coating the insides of the jars to collect in the lids.
 You can often get another couple of tablespoons-worth of syrup by doing this!

 3) Chop up the stem ginger into small pieces of roughly 1 cm square, and add to the jar.
-Now you can skip this bit, but I have found over the years, chopping the ginger into small pieces makes for more flavour in the finished drink.
+Now you can skip this bit, but I have found over the years, chopping the ginger into small pieces adds more flavour to the finished drink.
 Do take care when doing this, as the syrup coating the ginger does make it slippery!
+This recipe is NOT improved by the addition of blood and severed fingers.

-4) Peel your fresh ginger, and again slice into small chunks of about 1 cm square.
+4) Peel your fresh ginger.
+Handy hint - using the back of a spoon is often better than a knife or peeler!
+Then slice the ginger into small chunks of about 1 cm square.
 Then add them to the jar too.

 5) Sprinkle in two teaspoons of brown sugar

-7) Break up a small cinnamon stick into the jar.
-Or alternatively add a dash of powdered cinnamon - be warned, however it does make the later straining of the drink trickier!
+7) Break up a small cinnamon stick and put it into the jar.
+Or alternatively add a dash of powdered cinnamon, But be warned, using powdered cinnamon does make the later straining of the drink a bit trickier!

 8) Seal the jar, and give the mixture a good shake to mix everything together.

-10) When you do open it, place a piece of muslin or a paper coffee filter (or both) into a sieve and drain the ginger whisky into bottles.
+10) When you open it, place a piece of muslin or a paper coffee filter (for the best results, or both) into a sieve and drain the ginger whisky into a jug.
 If after straining and filtering it remains slightly cloudy, this is perfectly normal.
+However if it remains a bit too cloudy, strain it again.
+Then decant your winter warmer into bottles.

 11) Finally drink and enjoy!
 Ginger whisky may be drunk neat.
 Or it's very nice on the rocks too.
 Alternatively it may be added to coffee or hot chocolate to add an extra warming glow to your drink!